SiddharthMathurDeveloper/DSA/Binary Search/important things.md

 ## Binary Search on Answer
 - Find the range to solve the question this is the main thing

+- First code the linear version then tranform to the binary Search way , usually a helper function will remain just the how the values being passed is being change , (Linear -> Binary)

 ## Binary Search on Answer (Min or Max / Max or Min)
+- This is just a more extend version of Binary Search on Answer

 - Do min of max / max of min, something like that will be given upfront in the question

 - Sorting can be Used